hamzara2a/bookbot/README.md

 # Background
-Bookbot is my first project using simple linux commands!
+Bookbot is my first project using simple Linux commands and simple python!